teodragovic/teodragovic.github.io/posts/2021-06-15-caching-svg-icon-map.md

 );
 ```

-To avoid repeating similar code block for every icon, I optimized it like so:
+To avoid repeating a similar code block for every icon, I optimized it like so:

 ```jsx